keptn/keptn.github.io/content/docs/0.6.0/installation/setup-keptn/index.md

       .\keptn.exe --help
       ```

-**Note:** For the rest of the documentation we will stick to the Mac OS / Linux version of the commands.
+**Note:** For the rest of the documentation we will stick to the *Linux / macOS* version of the commands.

 ## Install Keptn